 Leaders of the Conspiracy: Brutus and Longinus

-Caesar’s assassins took him by surprise, but the attack had been meticulously orchestrated by two men he considered to be friends: Brutus and Cassius Longinus.
+Caesar’s assassins took him by surprise, but the attack had been meticulously orchestrated by two men he considered to be friends: Brutus and Cassius.
 The two fought on behalf of Pompey in the Battle at Pharsalus.
 Following their loss, they reconciled with Caesar and were given comfortable arrangements within the Republic.
 Despite the formal reconciliation, Caesar’s authoritarian ways and callous disregard for the Senate angered them.
 A believer in traditional Republican values, Cassius’s sense of duty to the Republic boiled over, and he convinced Brutus to join the assassination.
-They convinced more senators to partake so the murder would be seen as an act of patriotism rather than revenge.
+It wasn't difficult to persuade Brutus, as he was proud of his aristocratic heritage and felt Caesar had gone too far by naming himself dictator of Rome.
+Together, Cassius and Brutus convinced more senators to partake so that the murder would be seen as an act of patriotism rather than revenge.

 “A nation can survive its fools, even the ambitious.
 But it cannot survive treason from within … for the traitor appears not to be a traitor … he infects the body politic so it can no longer resist.” —Marcus Tullius Cicero